cancel

 Data in use

-Databricks launch over 10 million VMs on Azure per day to help customers realize the value of their data.
+Databricks launch millions of VMs on Azure per day to help customers realize the value of their data.
 By introducing the support for ACC, Azure Databricks now brings the protection of data in use, namely when data is processed by VMs.
 Combined with the above-mentioned techniques, we can achieve end-to-end security through the data lifecycle.

 Powered by SEV-SNP technology of AMD Infinity Guard, AMD confidential VMs provide this protection via full VM encryption while minimizing the performance impact at the same time, offering a balance between security and performance.
 In addition to Full Disk Encryption (FDE) of Azure VMs, strong memory integrity protection is brought by SEV-SNP technology.
 It helps prevent malicious hypervisor-based attacks like data replay, memory re-mapping, and more in order to create an isolated execution environment.
 This aids in protecting the confidentiality of your data even if a malicious VM finds a way into your VM’s memory, or a compromised hypervisor reaches into a guest VM.